After-Shock/Cloudbox-wiki/Migrating-Cloudbox.md

 1. Register your new domain name (if you haven't already) and point the DNS to your new server.

-1. Edit the [[settings.yml|Configuring Settings]] file, and type in your new domain name.
+1. Edit the [[settings.yml|First Time Install: Configuring Settings]] file, and type in your new domain name.

 1. Delete the previous SSL certificate files: